Are my online donations secured?

 What kind of donations do you accept?

 There are many ways you can support the mission.
 We accept gift in kind donations of clothing, toys, food, household items and hygiene supplies.
 The mission does not pick up individual items exceeding 60 lbs.
-Click here for a list of suggested items to donate.

 How many people are homeless in my community?